top of page

 Radio frequency identification (RFID) is a broad term that covers a suite of automatic identification technologies.
 RFID systems, broadly speaking, use radio waves to identify objects remotely, so they can be tracked and managed more effectively.
 The RFID Professional Institute (RFIDPI) covers all types of RFID, including active systems, passive systems and chipless RFID technologies.
 Exams also have questions related to alternatives to RFID that do not use radio waves, such as QR codes, ultrasound and infrared, because these are used for the same purpose as RFID but are more suitable for some applications.

 The Associate Certificate covers all types of RFID and alternative technologies (which may be more suitable for specific applications).
-The goal of this exam is to demonstrate that the credential holder has an understanding of the different types of RFID and alternative systems and their applications.
+The goal of this exam is to demonstrate that the credential holder has an understanding of the different types of RFID and alternative systems, the standards the apply to them, how they work in the real world and their most common applications.

 Active RFID